 Finally, once you get to that point, the process of transferring to your prepared loaf pan is a little tricky as you have a lot of sauce in there.
 I find two spatulas underneath at either end and a really quick more works best.
 Don’t worry if it looks like a hot mess in the pan.
 Remember, the uglier it is, the better it is :)

-This recipe was adapted from Adapted from Saveur April 2016
+Recipe was adapted from Adapted from Saveur April 2016